 We will meet in the Sacred Valley (about 30-60 minutes from Cusco) late morning on the first day of the program for introductions and a Coca Initiation Ceremony.
-On the second day we will depart early in the morning to make the journey to the land.
+On the second day we will depart via bus together in the morning and make the journey to the land.